ceejbot/scurry/README.md

 - Need to pay attention to content encodings & store them with the documents as metadata.
 - Implement key streaming from multiple nodes.
 See notes in endpoints.handleGetBucket().
 - Reconnect on errors.
-- Clean up configuration & options.
-- Create directories for dbs if they don't exist.
 - Error handling.
 - Better logging.
 - Light-cycle is rickety; bullet-proof it.